BoJack Horseman (character): Season 6

-BoJack attempts to capitalize on the upcoming interview regarding his role in Sarah Lynn's death.
-While initially receiving praise for his honesty, he is effectively "canceled" after the second interview uncovers his influential erratic relationships with women in his circle, including Sarah-Lynn, and his true culpability: he waited 17 minutes to call the ambulance to save Sarah-Lynn.
-BoJack hits rock-bottom, losing his teaching job, his house, all his money, and his relationship with Hollyhock, and is blackballed in Hollywood.
-He forms an unlikely friendship with fellow "canceled" actor Vance Waggoner, who encourages him to channel his anger into work, their first being a bawdy, low-brow comedy film called The Horny Unicorn.
-BoJack is eventually contacted by Angela Diaz, the network executive who intimidated him into keeping quiet about Herb's outing in the 1990s.
-She tells BoJack that the network is releasing new versions of Horsin' Around with all his scenes cut, but they are bad, so they have agreed to have him sign away his residual rights instead.
-He is reluctant at first as he needs the residuals more than ever, before Angela reveals they will pay him a large sum of money to get him back on his feet and goads him to take up drinking again after signing away his residual credit.
-BoJack gets drunk with her and realizes that Angela's manipulation of him into allowing Herb's firing is what ruined his friendship with Herb.
-When she rejects his condemnation and retorts they were equally opportunistic, BoJack gives into his despair, breaking into his old home and reverting to his old habits.
-After attempting to contact Diane with a casually desperate voice mail, BoJack attempts suicide by overdosing on pills and drowning in his old swimming pool, experiencing a near-death experience in which he faces the options of his shattered life through the visions of a dinner and later watching a show of his deceased family and associates, hosted by Herb himself.
-He ultimately ends the vision in a conversation with a distal version of Diane over the Horsin set phone as black tar swallows him.
+BoJack attempts to capitalize on the upcoming interview with Biscuit Braxby regarding his role in Sarah Lynn's death.
+While initially receiving praise for his honesty during his 1st interview, he is effectively "canceled" after the second interview (also with Braxby) uncovers his influential erratic relationships with women in his circle, including Sarah Lynn, and his true culpability: he waited 17 minutes to call the ambulance to save Sarah Lynn, as well as his defensiveness towards Braxby lambasting him for his past transgressions.
+BoJack hits rock-bottom, losing his teaching job, his house, all his money, his relationship with Hollyhock, and is overall blackballed in Hollywood.

+BoJack moves in with Mr. Peanutbutter, who is ecstatic to have him live with him.
+He forms an unlikely friendship with fellow "canceled" actor Vance Waggoner, who encourages him to channel his anger into work, which culminates in them creating their first project together, a bawdy, low-brow comedy film called The Horny Unicorn.

+BoJack is eventually contacted by Angela Diaz, the network executive who intimidated him into keeping silent about Herb's outing in the 1990s during the apex of Horsin' Around.
+She informs BoJack that the network is releasing new versions of Horsin' Around with all his scenes cut out, but they are bad, so she proposes to BoJack that he sign a contract giving away his residual rights.
+He is reluctant at first as he needs the residuals more than ever, before Angela reveals they will pay him a large sum of money to get him back on his feet and goads him to take up drinking alcohol again after signing away his residual credit.
+BoJack gets drunk with her and 'realizes' that Angela's manipulation of him into 'allowing Herb's firing is what ruined his friendship with Herb'.

+When she rebuffs his condemnation and retorts they were equally opportunistic, BoJack gives into his despair, takes 1 of Angela's car as a "signing bonus", multiple copies of Horsin' Around on Blu-Ray DVD, drives intoxicated to his old home, drives through the gate, makes his way into the house and reverts back to his old habits.

+After attempting to contact Diane with a casually desperate voice mail, BoJack attempts suicide by overdosing on pills he steals from the medicine cabinet of his old bathroom and drowning in his old swimming pool, experiencing a near-death experience in which he faces the options of his shattered life through the visions of a dinner and later watching a show of his deceased family and associates, hosted by Herb himself.
+He ultimately ends the vision in a conversation with a distal version of Diane over the Horsin set phone as black tar swallows him whole.